Regulations for food and drink businesses

 An FSS Certificate must be kept on the premises and produced for inspection on request by Council’s Environmental Health Officer.
 Some food businesses are exempt from this requirement and these can be found on the NSW Food Authority site – Food Safety Supervisor.

-This is an adopted program by Council that recognizes and celebrates food businesses that have demonstrated a good to excellent standard of food safety.
+This is an adopted program by Council that recognises and celebrates food businesses that have demonstrated a good to excellent standard of food safety.

 |5 stars – Excellent||The business has achieved the highest level of compliance with food safety standards.|